SquidCoderIndustries/scripts/docs/gym.rst

     :summary: Assigns Dwarves to a military squad until they have fulfilled their need for Martial Training
     :tags: fort auto bugfix units

+Code for dwarves to hit the gym when they yearn for the gains.
 Also passively builds military skills and physical stats.

 Critical setup: